Sewage self-assessment

 footnote 1

-Complex proposals or site-specific conditions may prompt MECP to ask for information over and above the minimum requirements.
-The Director has the authority to request such information that is necessary to review the application.
+Complex proposals or site-specific conditions may prompt the ministry to ask for information over and above the minimum requirements.
+The director has the authority to request such information that is necessary to review the application.
 Application costs will vary considerably depending on complexity and must be provided with the application when it is submitted for review.

-You must comply with all of the conditions listed in any ECA issued to you by the MECP.
+You must comply with all the conditions listed in any ECA issued to you by the ministry.

 Question 1.8: Does your sewage works require financial assurance?